Total Joint Replacement

 - Prosthesis development to provide better, longer-lasting implants

 - Robotic-arm assisted technology

 - Fast recovery time

 Minimally invasive surgical approaches are performed through the laparoscope and result with a quicker recovery.
 Our specially trained orthopedic surgeons perform:

 Rapid Joint Recovery Program

-Scott & White Medical Center – Temple and Scott & White Roney Bone & Joint Institute have developed an innovative education and therapy program designed to help total joint replacement patients return home sooner – often three days post-op.
+Baylor Scott & White Medical Center – Temple and Baylor Scott & White Roney Bone and Joint Institute have developed an innovative education and therapy program designed to help total joint replacement patients return home sooner – often three days post-op.
 Our coordinated care team combines early mobility with progressive rehabilitation and advanced pain management for rapid recovery.

 Joint replacement patients selected for the Rapid Recovery Program will receive:

 - A pre-op class that provides information about how to prepare, and what to expect during and after surgery

 - An individualized, focused rehabilitation plan including physical and occupational therapy